azriel91/peace/doc/src/ideas.md

 Peace needs to be designed such that these changes do not cause already-existent flows to not be loadable, i.e. when:

-* `states_*.yaml` contains state for which an item no longer exists in the flow.
+* `states_*.yaml` contains state for which a step no longer exists in the flow.
-* `states_*.yaml` does not contain state for an item that is newly added to the flow.
+* `states_*.yaml` does not contain state for a step that is newly added to the flow.
-* `states_*.yaml` contains state whose fields are different to a new version of an item.
+* `states_*.yaml` contains state whose fields are different to a new version of a step.

     This one can be addressed by having `State` be an enum, with versioned variants.